17 (MK song)

-"17" is a song by MK featuring uncredited vocals by Carla Monroe, released as a single on September 1, 2017.
+"17" is a song by American DJ MK featuring uncredited vocals by British singer Carla Monroe, released as a single on September 1, 2017.
 It peaked at number seven in the UK, making it one of MK's second-highest charting two singles there alongside "Asking" with Sonny Fodera featuring Clementine Douglas which also peaked at number seven after "Dior" featuring Chrystal which topped that country's singles chart.
 The song has been included on various music compilations such as The Annual 2018 and Now 98.

 Music video

 An official lyric video was uploaded on YouTube to MK's Vevo channel on September 1, 2017.
 The official music video was released to the same place two months later on November 6, 2017.
+The video, directed by Francis Wallis, depicts people dancing in the Kuduro style, and was shot over 2 days in Lisbon, Portugal.
+Goncalo Cabral, the dance choreographer, is also the lead dancer.
 As of August 6, 2024, the video has over 4,550,000 views.
 This video was also uploaded on Ultra Music's YouTube channel, and as of the same date, has more than 6,300,000 views.